Whether your business is new or well-established, large or small, you need advertising.

 Look for opportunities to contribute a guest post on sites or blogs related to your industry.
 This tactic can help drive traffic to your website and build your name as a thought leader in your niche.
 Check out Kissmetric’s guide for tips on getting started.

 Repurposing existing content is a great way to get more mileage out of content you already have — for free.
-Whether it’s polishing up an outdated blog post or turning an existing ebook into an email course, repurposing gives you more opportunities for exposure to whole new audiences.
+Whether it’s polishing up an outdated blog post, turning an existing Ebook into an email course, or transforming a listicle into an engaging video, repurposing gives you more opportunities for exposure to whole new audiences.

 15. Create infographics